fukamachi/caveman/README.markdown

-# Caveman - Web Application Framework for Common Lisp
+# Caveman - A micro web framework for Common Lisp

-Caveman is a Web Application Framework for Common Lisp, based on [Clack](https://github.com/fukamachi/clack).
+Caveman is a micro web framework for Common Lisp, based on [Clack](https://github.com/fukamachi/clack).

 Most of Common Lisp WAF adopt Continuations-based development, but Caveman adopts MVC-style architecture.